adamkudrna/egamebook_site/README.md

 * `$ make deploy` to upload to Firebase
 * `$ make clean` to clean up all generated files, useful for a clean build

+## Video on site

+The homepage has a video screencast of the game in action.
+To get it, record a device screen with the correct screen ratio (480 x 984).
+Then compress the video using something like [VideoSmaller](http://www.videosmaller.com/) with width of 480 pixels.
+(The site has better results than whichever command line tool and preset I've tried so far.)

 ## Before Deploying

 ### Invalidate cached assets